 When individuals have more control over their work schedule they can optimize where and how they work they can realize significant improvements in productivity.
 Teams can adjust their schedules to focus on the right work in the right way, and have a better sense of what environment is right for what work.

 When teams are spread out in different locations, especially across time zones, remote work and in-person scheduling can be especially tough.
 Activities such as sharing daily status updates asynchronously can keep teams in sync even when they aren't able to connect in meetings very often, and allows people more flexibility with their own schedules.

 Developing shared practices for when you should hold certain meetings, how your team does status updates, what type of communications should be captured in email vs. Slack, and documenting the practices and updating them regularly can help make everything more efficient.
 It can tame meeting bloat and lead to much more focus time, without sacrificing knowledge-sharing.

 With more focus time, quality also increases.
 And when people have more control over their schedule, they improve their work-life balance, which can lead to lower levels of stress.

-When you use async tools that make access to data much more transparent, silos start to disappear, work moves forward faster, and everyone feels in the loop.
-You can start to see how many meetings you're having, who you're meeting with, what main projects you've worked on, how your feeling over time — all in one place — you start to get valuable insights into how well a team is operating.
+When you use async tools that make access to data much more transparent, silos start to disappear, a reliable asynchronous workflow appears, and everyone feels in the loop.
+You can start to see how many meetings you're having, who you're meeting with, what main projects you've worked on, how you're feeling over time all in one place you start to get valuable insights into how well a team is operating.

-- After meetings send out notes and actions.
-Some meeting tools (like Range) help capture notes and actions and then automatically share them with all participants.
+Tip: Always send out notes and action items.
+Some meeting tools (like Range) help capture notes and action items and then automatically share them with all participants.
 Other options are assigning a facilitator each time to capture the notes.